 - Deep-bodied and vary in colour from silver to olive-green with brass or grey on the back and sides.
-The belly is yellowish and lower fins are reddish orange. - Two identifying features that Common Carp have and that differentiates them from Grass Carp (a species it is commonly confused with) are the presence of whisker-like appendages called barbels near the corners of its mouth and a long dorsal fin that runs down the back half of their body.
+The belly is yellowish, and lower fins are reddish orange. - Two identifying features that Common Carp have and that differentiates them from Grass Carp (a species it is commonly confused with) are the presence of whisker-like appendages called barbels near the corners of its mouth and a long dorsal fin that runs do